Glossary of Filtration terms

 BLOTTER TEST: A visible means of checking oil clarity; one drop on a blotter will concentrate dirt or foreign matter in the center of the ring.

-BLOWBACK: To reverse flow air, steam, or fluid through the media to effect solids removal, sometimes referred to as backwash.
+BLOWBACK: To reverse flow of the air, steam, or fluid through the media to effect solids removal, sometimes referred to as backwash.

 BRIDGING: A condition of filter element loading in which contaminant spans the space between adjacent sections of a filter element thus blocking a portion of the useful filtration area.